The BEST Train from London to Edinburgh in 2025 (Review)

 Historically, trains were expensive and time-consuming, and when you’ve only got a small amount of time to spare on your mini-break, the last thing you want to do is spend most of it travelling to and from the destination.

-Launched in the summer of 2019, the new LNER Azuma trains promised travellers a cheaper, faster and more convenient way to travel to the Scottish capital.
+The LNER Azuma trains promised travellers a cheaper, faster and more convenient way to travel to the Scottish capital.

 Since I was already planning to go, I thought it would be the perfect opportunity to test it and see if it really was the best train from London to Edinburgh and how it stacked up against other operators.